Lease Management Drives CAM Billing Accuracy

 Lease Management Best Practices for CAM Accuracy

 Establish a data quality review cycle.
 Before each annual reconciliation, run a data quality check against the prior year's reconciliation.
 Do the RSF, pro-rata share, and cap parameters in the system match what the executed lease documents say?
-A one-day audit of your lease data before reconciliation is worth a lot of retroactive credits after.
+A one-day audit of your lease data before reconciliation is worth far more than issuing retroactive credits after.

 Automate critical date tracking.
 Manual critical date tracking fails.
-Use lease management software that sends alerts for upcoming deadlines — audit windows closing, renewal option notices, rent escalations — not a calendar reminder that someone set three years ago.
+Use lease management software that sends alerts for upcoming deadlines: audit windows closing, renewal option notices, rent escalations.
+Do not rely on a calendar reminder that someone set three years ago.

 Lease Management Software vs. Spreadsheets

-There's a portfolio size threshold where spreadsheet-based lease management stops being acceptable.
-It's lower than most people think.
+There is a portfolio size threshold where spreadsheet-based lease management stops being acceptable.
+It is lower than most people think.

 At 15-20 leases with varied CAM provisions, the cognitive load of maintaining accurate data across amendments, tracking cumulative cap carryforwards, and managing critical dates exceeds what a spreadsheet can reliably handle.
-You're not paying for software at that point — you're betting that the person maintaining the spreadsheet never makes a formula error and never forgets to update it after an amendment.
+You are not paying for software at that point.
+You are betting that the person maintaining the spreadsheet never makes a formula error and never forgets to update it after an amendment.

 For a realistic assessment of what dedicated software adds vs. what you can handle in Excel, see /blog/cam-reconciliation-tools-free-vs-paid and /blog/death-of-spreadsheet-cam.